The toolchain

 RGBFIX

-RGBLINK does produces a ROM, but it’s not quite usable yet.
+RGBLINK does produce a ROM, but it’s not quite usable yet.
 See, actual ROMs have what’s called a header.
 It’s a special area of the ROM that contains metadata about the ROM; for example, the game’s name, Game Boy Color compatibility, and more.
 For simplicity, we defaulted a lot of these values to 0 for the time being; we’ll come back to them in Part Ⅱ.

 However, the header contains three crucial fields: